docgyneco69/chut/README.md

 **ENJOY**

-Now tuning down your music or that pesky zoom session in the background is as simple as entering in your terminal of choice:
+Now toning down your music or that pesky zoom session in the background is as simple as entering in your terminal of choice:
 `chut`

-And to put the full volume back on:
+and to trun the full volume back on:
 `chut +++`